DataDog/hiring-engineers/answers.md

 ### Creating a Timeboard using DataDog API

-I decided to use Python, the language I am the most familiar with, to create a timeboard.
+I decided to use **Python**, the language I am the most familiar with, to create a timeboard.
 First, however, I had to install the [DataDog Python library](https://github.com/DataDog/datadogpy), which I did with `pip install datadog`.

 Next, using the [Python API docs](https://docs.datadoghq.com/api/?lang=python#timeboards), I modified the API request example to display my custom metric on the timeboard, which I did through